Qazeer/artefacts.help/pages/windows/registry_bam_dam.md

 `Background Activity Moderator (BAM)` is a mostly undocumented feature that controls the programs executed in the background.
-The `Desktop Activity Moderator (DAM)` is a feature for devices supporting the "Connected Standby" mode (i.e when a device is turned on, but its display will be turned off).
+The `Desktop Activity Moderator (DAM)` is a feature for devices supporting the "Connected Standby" mode (i.e. when a device is turned on, but its display will be turned off).
 As a result, the `BAM` registry keys will contain data on any devices, while `DAM` registry keys will only contain data on mobile devices.